xl350r/Urltester-rs/README.md

 # UrlTester-rs

 A Urltester written in Rust.
 Based off of a ruby script I wrote a year ago to test proxy and firewall filters for websites.
-Included is a formatted version of the [majestic million](https://majestic.com/reports/majestic-million).
 This repository is provided as freeware.
 If you like it let me know, if you have suggestions for improvement or change also let me know.

 ### Note